ThriftyFun Logo

 The Bottom:

-For the bottom of the bag you will need to determine how long it will need to be by taking two juice pouches and laying them next to shorter side of the set of four juice pouches.
+For the bottom of the bag you will need to determine how long it will need to be by taking two juice pouches and laying them next to the side piece (the set of four juice pouches).
 Instead of having one juice pouch full size and having a small part of another showing for the bottom I laid them on top of each other and sewed down the middle of them both to make it the appropriate length.
 Then I cut off the extra bit, leaving approximately and 1/2", then sewed that end down flat.

 Putting It All Together: